patters-match/prism2-flashing/README.md

 ## Step 1 - Find an Old PC Laptop
 Somehow no matter the age or condition, minimum cost for a laptop is around £20 on eBay.
 The vast majority have no AC charger.
 Salvors systematically dispose of these, along with the hard disks.
 I had found a couple of Prism cards for around £12 each, so even paying £15-£20 for a laptop was probably too much for this task.

-In the end I was able to find a damaged Compaq Armade M700 Pentium III laptop for £10 with shipped.
+In the end I was able to find a damaged Compaq Armada M700 Pentium III laptop for £10 with shipped.
 This model's on-board Ethernet supports PXE, and the card slots are 16-bit compatible.
 It was listed for parts owing to screen damage, but I checked with the seller first that it powered up ok.
 There was a catch: only 128MB of RAM.
 Enough for Windows XP, so probably ok.
 But no hard drive either!

 ## Constraints
 - Need a live OS because low RAM (128MB), and no hard disk